TelVue Connect/CloudCast Technical Specifications

 - 7 Rate HD 1080p

-Closed Captioning is preserved in VOD and most Broadcast output formats when uploaded source files contain 608/708 captioning.
+Embedded Closed Captioning is preserved in VOD and most Broadcast output formats when uploaded source files contain 608/708 embedded captioning.

-The CloudCast Video Player and OTT Apps support displaying 608/708 Closed Captioning for both on-demand and live streams containing 608/708 captions.
-Your streaming encoder must support 608/708 captioning for captioning to display on your live streams.
+The CloudCast Video Player and OTT Apps including Roku, Apple TV, and Fire TV support displaying Closed Captioning for both on-demand and live streams containing embedded 608 captions.
+Your streaming encoder must support embedded 608 captioning for captioning to display on your live streams.